nexussays/ble.net/Readme.md

 You can make multiple simultaneous BLE requests on Android without worrying that some calls will silently fail.
 You can simply `await` all your calls without dealing with the book-keeping of an event-based system.
 If you know which characteristics and services you wish to interact with, then you can just read/write to them without having to query down into the device's attribute heirarchy and retain references to these characteristics and services.
 And so on, and so on...

-> Note: Currently UWP only supports listening for broadcasts/advertisements, not connecting... the UWP BLE API is... proving difficult.
+> Note: Currently UWP only supports listening for broadcasts/advertisements, not connecting to devices.
+The UWP BLE API is... proving difficult.

 ### [These projects are using BLE.net](https://github.com/nexussays/ble.net/wiki/Showcase)